patrickocoffeyo/BootstrapBlocks/README.md

-#Base Building Blocks Theme
+Bootstrap Blocks

-Base Building Blocks is an HTML5 base theme for Drupal 7.x.
-It has lots of goodies in it, including [Twitter Bootstrap](http://twitter.github.com/bootstrap), [Ico Moon](http://icomoon.io/), [Modernizr](http://modernizr.com/), and [HTML5 BP](http://html5boilerplate.com/).
-Checkout [the project homepage!](http://basethe.me)
+Bootstrap Blocks is an [Twitter Bootstrap](http://twitter.github.com/bootstrap), HTML5 BP base theme for Drupal 7.x.
+It has lots of goodies in it, like [Ico Moon](http://icomoon.io/), [Modernizr](http://modernizr.com/).
+Checkout [the project homepage!](http://basethe.me).

 ##Features
  - Bootstrap from Twitter